aniketpathak028/zettelkasten/content/3-Resources/tech/linux/basic commands.md

 ls -alh # a for all files, l for long list, h for human readable
 ```
 - ll → long list
-- mv "source_path" "dest_path"→ move a file from source to destination dir
+- mv "source_path" "dest_path"→ move a file from source to destination dir, can be used to rename a file incase no destination path is mentioned
 - cat "filename"→ read the content of a file or concat the contents of 2 files together
 ```bash
 cat temp2/temp.txt temp2/temp.txt